mrismanaziz/Reforestation/README.md

-## What do you give a sick lemon?
-Lemonaid.
+## What does an angry pepper do?
+It gets jalapeño face.